DOCOMOMO NY/TRIMembers-only Tour

 The community of Usonia in Pleasantville, NY, founded in 1944, 35 miles north of New York City, is the only fully realized example of Frank Lloyd Wright’s vision for an exurban United States and a unique example of what it meant to design, and live, within Wright’s milieu.
 Wright designed the site plan and served on the building committee, defining the architectural style for the community.
 He eventually designed three of the cooperative’s 47 homes.
 Five of the remaining houses were designed by Kaneji Domoto, who used the houses to translate Wright’s idiom to low-cost construction.

-The tour will be led by Lynnette Widder, who owns Domoto’s 1949-1950 Lurie House, which she renovated.
+The tour will be led by Lynnette Widder, who owns Domoto’s 1949–1950 Lurie House, which she renovated.
 She has curated three exhibitions on Domoto and is working on a book about his career.
-The tour will include visits with residents of all five houses.
+Widder is a lecturer at Columbia University and the co-founder of aardvarchitecture.
+She was head of the architecture department at the Rhode Island School of Design, and has taught at ETH Zurich, University of British Columbia, Cornell University, and Cranbrook.
+The tour will include visits to all five houses.

 Week of October 6th

 10A Time of Heroics: Paul Rudolph and Yale, 1958–1965, Robert A.M.
 Stern

 12Louis Kahn's Modernism & the Architecture of Memorialization